 - Maintain a worldwide directory of events and shows which are bitless “friendly” for the benefit of those members who wish to access competition alongside bitted bridle users.
 Offer support, information and training to enable changes in perception, and acceptance of bitless users throughout equestrianism.

-- Present evidence, research, and public opinion to equestrian governing bodies and others, in support of achieving parity between bitted and bitless equestrianism.
+- Present evidence, research, and public opinion to equestrian governing bodies and others, in support of achieving fairness between bitted and bitless equestrianism.

 - WBA acknowledges that, in the same way as rules exist to control the type and use of bits with bitted riders in competition, the same rules will apply to bitless riders.
 WBA will encourage the use of modern bitless bridles whose use aligns with principles of LIMA.
 We recognise the need for improvement in sensitive communication.

 - WBA will operate as a registered charity.
 Any funds raised will be used in the furtherance of the WBA’s aims.